tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * JupyterLab, the next generation of Jupyter Notebook, is an open-source, web-based interactive development environment that provides a space for users to code, take notes, write computational narrative, manipulate data, and visually represent data.

-Explain the advantages of JupyterLab.
+Explain the advantages of JupyterLab vs. Jupyter Notebook.

 * Whereas Jupyter Notebook provides an interactive space to write code and access a terminal, JupyterLab provides an actual environment to develop.
 JupyterLab is a true integrated development environment that provides connectivity to various plugins and services.